1. Theory of Automata

 |2."Formal Systems Specification" by Spies Merz Broy|

-“Formal Systems Specification” Book Review: This book consists of 15 revised papers along with the synopsis of the RPC-memory specification problem statement discussed in a workshop at Schloss Dagstuhl, Germany, in September 1994.
-This case study in the formal design of distributed and concurrent systems discusses the different approaches to formal specification, refinement, and verification.
+“Formal Systems Specification” Book Review: This book comprises 15 revised papers and a synopsis of the RPC-memory specification problem statement discussed at a workshop in Schloss Dagstuhl, Germany, in September 1994.
+Focusing on the formal design of distributed and concurrent systems, this case study discusses various approaches to formal specification, refinement, and verification.

 |3."Learnability Results for Elementary Formal Systems: EFS and Prolog programs" by Shahid Hussain|

-“Learnability Results for Elementary Formal Systems: EFS and Prolog Programs” Book Review: This book offers a comprehensive relationship model for a wide range of Prolog programs and Elementary Formal Systems (EFS) classes.
-It also contains the proofs of containment, partial containment and incompatibilities associated with these classes.
-A study of two classes of Prolog Programs, hereditary and reductive, is done including useful functions like length, delete, add, prefix, suffix, split, append, merge, etc.
+“Learnability Results for Elementary Formal Systems: EFS and Prolog Programs” Book Review: This book presents a comprehensive relationship model for a wide range of Prolog programs and Elementary Formal Systems (EFS) classes, along with proofs of containment, partial containment, and incompatibilities associated with these classes.
+It includes a study of two classes of Prolog Programs – hereditary and reductive – and explores useful functions such as length, delete, add, prefix, suffix, split, append, merge, and more.

 |4."Descriptional Complexity of Formal Systems: 15th International Workshop, Dcfs 2013, London, Canada, July 22-25, 2013, Proceedings" by Rogerio Reis and Helmut Jurgensen|

-“Descriptional Complexity of Formal Systems” Book Review: This book consists of the 22 papers selected from the proceedings of the 15th International Workshop of Descriptional Complexity of Formal Systems, held in London, ON, Canada, in July 2013.
-Some of the areas covered in this volume are – grammars, automata, languages, and other formal systems; descriptional complexity in resource-bounded or structure-bounded environments; co-operating systems; Kolmogorov-Chaitin complexity; structural complexity as related to descriptional complexity; circuit complexity of Boolean functions and related measures; nature-motivated architectures and unconventional models of computing.
+“Descriptional Complexity of Formal Systems” Book Review: This book features 22 papers selected from the proceedings of the 15th International Workshop on Descriptional Complexity of Formal Systems, held in London, ON, Canada, in July 2013.
+Topics covered in this volume include grammars, automata, languages, and other formal systems; descriptional complexity in resource-bounded or structure-bounded environments; co-operating systems; Kolmogorov-Chaitin complexity; structural complexity as related to descriptional complexity; circuit complexity of Boolean functions and related measures; nature-motivated architectures and unconventional models of computing.

 |5."Formal Methods for Open Object-Based Distributed Systems" by FRANK S DE BOER GILLES BARTHE|

-“Formal Methods for Open Object-Based Distributed Systems” Book Review: This book consists of 14 selected papers and 1 invited lecture from the proceedings of the 10th IFIP WG 6.1 International Conference on Formal Methods for Open Object-Based Distributed Systems, FMOODS 2008, held in Oslo, Norway, in June 2008.
-A broad range of topics are covered such as – model checking; semantics of object-oriented programming; theorem proving and deductive verification; type systems and behavioral typing; formal approaches to component-based design; formal methods for service-oriented computing; formal techniques for specification, analysis, and refinement; integration of quality of service requirements into formal models; and applications of formal methods.
+“Formal Methods for Open Object-Based Distributed Systems” Book Review: This book includes 14 selected papers and 1 invited lecture from the proceedings of the 10th IFIP WG 6.1 International Conference on Formal Methods for Open Object-Based Distributed Systems, FMOODS 2008, held in Oslo, Norway, in June 2008.
+It covers a broad range of topics, including model checking; semantics of object-oriented programming; theorem proving and deductive verification; type systems and behavioral typing; formal approaches to component-based design; formal methods for service-oriented computing; formal techniques for specification, analysis, and refinement; integration of quality of service requirements into formal models; and applications of formal methods.

 |6."Embedded Systems Design Based on Formal Models of Computation" by Zoran Salcic and Ivan Radojevic|